lino-framework/book/docs/dev/sessions.rst

 User sessions can remain in the database even when the user doesn't actually need them any more.
 We call them :term:`dangling sessions <dangling session>`.

+Dangling sessions can cause "false alerts" on a site with a :term:`sessions limit`, i.e. Lino would say "There are more than X active user sessions.
+Please try again later" although "in reality" these users aren't actively working on the site.

 Don't mix up :term:`dangling sessions <dangling session>` with **expired** sessions.
 Sessions have a given time to live, and they *expire* after that time.
 Expired sessions are never shown in the :class:`Sessions` table and aren't